Find a Lender-Approved Local Conveyancer in Arundel

 What to expect from a Licensed Conveyancer for conveyancing in Arundel?

-Licensed Conveyancers deal with the transfer of the legal title of a property from one person to another and cover conveyancing throughout England and Wales as well as Arundel.
-If using a Licensed Conveyancer governed by the CLC, you should:
+Licensed Conveyancers assist with the transfer of ownership of a property from one person to another and cover conveyancing countrywide not just Arundel.
+When instructing a Licensed Conveyancer governed by the CLC, you are entitled to:

 • Not feel discriminated against, victimised or harassed.

-• Have a swift, independent and comprehensive service where making a complaint about your conveyancing in Arundel about your conveyancing in Arundel.
+• Have a swift, independent and comprehensive service if making a complaint about your conveyancing in Arundel about your conveyancing in Arundel.

 *Source acknowledgement: House price data produced by Land Registry as well data supplied by Lexsure Ltd.